GuDantas/Studies/README.md

 My first git repository too
 I'm 17 years old
+And I used to play with code since my 13 years
+My first contact was with python
-And I used to play with code since my 13 years Nowadays I live in São Paulo Brazil, the biggiest city in South America The main purpose of this GitHub is to show the evolution of my code and logic I´m mainly focused on CSharp
+I used to use Linux at this moment too, now I'm in Windows becaus of the C# Nowadays I live in São Paulo Brazil, the biggiest city in South America The main purpose of this GitHub is to show the evolution of my code and logic I´m mainly focused on CSharp